fedora-ruby/gem2rpm/README.md

 the template will be included in the source RPM, it must be listed as one of the sources in the spec file.

-The resulting rpms should follow the naming convention 'rubygem-$GEM' where GEM is the name of the packaged gem.
+The resulting RPMs should follow the naming convention 'rubygem-$GEM' where GEM is the name of the packaged gem.
 The default template also makes sure that the resulting package provides 'ruby($GEM)', according to general packaging conventions for scripting languages.

 ## Gem Limitiations

-Gem has some important limitations that make it next to impossible to fully automate the gem -> rpm conversion process.
-Amongst them are
+Gems have some limitations that make them almost impossible to convert to RPM files in an automatic fashion.
+Some of them are:

-  - No license field
 - No changelog
 - No distinction between build and install time (important for gems with binary components)
 - Because of its nature as a separate packaging system, gems can not capture dependencies on non-gem system components, e.g., the ruby PostgreSQL driver can not properly describe its build- and runtime-dependencies on the various pieces of the PostgreSQL database